-The College International Marie de France located on Queen Mary between the metro stations Snowdon and Cote-des-Neiges is an elite French school for students from nursery school to high school, which creates a stimulating international community for relocated children.
+The College International Marie de France (CIMF) located on Queen Mary between the metro stations Snowdon and Cote-des-Neiges is an elite French school for students from nursery school to high school, which creates a stimulating international community for relocated children.
 Our favorite young French expat Camille spent two years here and her international schooling experience was amazing.

 “I’ve been moving around the world a lot, and have been in many different schools but Marie de France is my favorite of all.